elm-land/elm-land/docs/guide/rest-apis.md

 ## Commands and subscriptions

-In previous guides, we used the `elm add` command to create new pages.
+In previous guides, we used the `elm-land add` command to create new pages.
 Let's use that command again to replace our initial homepage, but this time with `page:element`.

 This new "element" page will allow us to return HTTP requests from our `init` and `update` functions via `Cmd Msg`.